 Little has been found for the effect of mucin on the layers.
 Although the behaviors of lipid monolayers were investigated with the addition of a compound, a bilayer is more complicated than an assembly of two monolayers [11-15].
-In this study, it is aimed to investigate the systematic effect of mucin on the bilayer by each phase of each layer.
+In this study, the purpose is to investigate the effect of mucin on lipid bilayers made of each-phase layer.